A Brief History of Tierceron

 The first versions of this page did not include the tabbed navigation elements along the top; the tabs were added in 2010 because links to my personal projects were beginning to add clutter to the MUD site.
 The tabs are composed of a number of smaller images that are tricky to keep aligned and tended to break in earlier versions of Internet Explorer.
 The new site was implemented in a clunky (but functional) custom framework written in PHP where all the navigation menus and individual page layout elements are generated from a few variables.

-The web has changed a great deal since 2002 (SPOILER ALERT), so it's not surprising that an update is long overdue.
+By 2019, the web had changed a great deal (SPOILER ALERT), so it's not surprising that an update was long overdue.
 Some of the older elements were becoming incompatible with newer browsers and the site looked terrible on a tablet or mobile phone.
-To be honest, I was finding the antiquated layout a bit embarrassing and I've been wanting to modernize the site for at least the last five years or so.
-These days, we have new standards in HTML 5 and CSS 3, and time-saving frameworks like Bootstrap, and I am taking advantage of all of these new toys.
+To be honest, I was finding the antiquated layout a bit embarrassing and I'd been wanting to modernize the site for at least five years or so before I began revamping everything.
+These days, we have new standards in HTML 5 and CSS 3, and time-saving frameworks like Bootstrap, and I was taking full advantage of all of these new toys.
 The new look is still a little bland, but we've always put the content first so maybe that's all right.
-The refreshed website goes well with the renewed effort to build the MUD, but for tradition's sake, there's only one thing left to say: